Plug-In Solar in Virginia — Legal

 | Renter Provision | Allows tenants to install small portable solar generation devices and prevents landlords from prohibiting such installation under certain circumstances. |

 | Backfeed/Net Metering | Small portable solar generation devices are excluded from net metering programs.
-Power export is banned, requiring a zero export device to be installed. |
+Device must include a feature that prevents exporting power to the electric grid or affecting the electrical system during a power outage (anti-islanding). |

 What You Can Do